boonebgorges/bp-groupblog/readme.txt

 Tested up to: WP 3.0.1
 Stable tag: 1.4.6

 BuddyPress Groupblog extends the group functionality by enabling the group to have a single blog associated with it.
-Group members are automatically added to the blog and will have roles as set by the group admin.

 == Description ==